-The NBA, together with key suppliers, continues to closely monitor inventory levels of blood and blood related products and issues concerning the delivery of blood related services.
+The NBA, together with key suppliers, continues to closely monitor inventory levels of blood and blood related products, and issues concerning the delivery of blood related services.
 There continues to be no disruption to the overall supply of blood and blood related products at this time.
-Fresh blood inventories are generally in an equal or stronger position than at the equivalent point in 2019, reflecting good continuing supply from donors and lower demand.
 The NBA remains in close contact with the Australian Red Cross Lifeblood (Lifeblood) and with Australia’s contracted commercial suppliers of blood products.

 The contracts that are in place between the NBA and commercial suppliers include arrangements to ensure adequate supplies of local and imported blood products.
 The NBA is liaising continuously with product suppliers and is maintaining a close watch on the imported Immunoglobulin products supply should pressures arise because of COVID-19.
 Appropriate ordering of all blood products and dispensing of Immunoglobulin products are essential to ensure product is available to all patients who need it.
 It is not appropriate to increase stock levels, as this could put strain on supply.